RefugeRestrooms/refugerestrooms-android/README.md

 ## Getting started
 You can use Android Studio (http://developer.android.com/tools/studio/index.html) to build this project, and it should behave like any other android studio project.

-Clone the repo here and the in Android Studio go to File -> New -> Import Project and navigate to your clone.
+Clone the repo here and then in Android Studio go to File -> New -> Import Project and navigate to your clone.

 ## Contributing
 By all means contribute :) Areas which definitely need work are listed as TODOs below.
 Feel free to add more.